-- The surveyor should record the time of arrival and departure at observation post. - The surveyor should not depart from site until the final visitor being monitored has left the site unless at least one hour has passed.
-It should be noted if the departure of the visitor has not been observed. - At very busy sites, it is recommended that surveyors make a note of identification for the visitors for example the vehicle make, model, colour or a brief description of the visitors for recording their departure time. - For sites that experience high volumes of visitors, it is recommended to choose and observe activity of a random group of visitors and record their activities from arrival until departure.
+- The surveyor should record the time of arrival and departure at observation post. - The surveyor should not depart from site until the final visitor being monitored has left the site unless the visitor has not returned after at least one hour.
+It should be noted if the departure of the visitor has not been observed.

+- At very busy sites, it is recommended that surveyors take note of defining visitor features for example the vehicle make, model, colour or a brief description of the visitors clothing etc. This assists in monitoring visitor activities in busy locations. - For sites that experience high volumes of visitors, it is recommended to choose and observe the activity of a random group of visitors and record their activities from arrival until departure.
 On departure, the next group of visitors entering the site should be selected for observation. - The survey should be abandoned if a significant amount of inactivity is observed or if adverse weather or other intervening factors make is unsafe for the surveyor to complete the survey.
-If it is not possible to achieve the specified amount of surveying time (recommended eight hours), the time spent on site and the reason for survey abandonment should be reported.
-The survey may need to be repeated on another date.

-- Supervisors should check each site intermittingly to discuss progress and issues in addition to requesting a 'check in' at regular intervals from Surveyors. - A debriefing session after each day is recommended to finalise and adjust methods and collect survey sheets, notes and feedback from the survey. - Before the next survey, a re-evaluation of the numbers of surveyors required per site.
-Prepare survey sheets in advance of subsequent survey dates (if required).
+If it is not possible to achieve the specified amount of surveying time (recommended minimum of eight hours), the time spent on site and the reason for survey abandonment should be reported.
+The survey may need to be repeated on another date. - Supervisors should check each site intermittingly to discuss progress and issues in addition to requesting a 'check in' at regular intervals from surveyors. - A debriefing session with surveyors after each day is recommended to finalise and adjust methods and collect survey sheets, notes and feedback from the survey. - Before the next survey, a re-evaluation of the numbers of surveyors required per site. - Prepare survey sheets in advance of subsequent survey dates (if required).